nicoleka1/CarRentalProject/README.md

 # Car_Rental_Project_Internet_Technology
-The fundamental concept of this group project is to create a functional Web application to practise and use the knowledge we have learned from the lectures and e-lectures.
+Our fundamental concept of this group project is to create a functional Web application to practise and use the knowledge we have learned from the lectures and e-lectures.

 #### Contents:
 - [Analysis](#analysis)